openUC2/openUC2.github.io/docs/05_ImSwitch/Advanced/05_Device-Specific/Daheng-Camera.md

 ## Windows

-Have a look here: https://www.get-cameras.com/requestdownload and install the drivers. / SDK (newer version of ImSwitch ships drivers.)
+Have a look here: https://www.get-cameras.com/requestdownload and install the drivers. / SDK

 ## Linux

 ### ARM